HKN-UCSD/hkn-portal/README.md

 - Run the following commands to set up the database
   - Run `python manage.py makemigrations api` to create new migrations
   - Run `python manage.py migrate` to set up the database
-  - Run `python manage.py setUpDatabase` to create necessary objects in the database
+  - Run `python manage.py create_groups` to create groups in the database
 - Run ` python manage.py runserver` to start the django server
 - Open a new terminal and activate the virtualenv
 - Run `cd frontend && npm install`